 I am a Principal Research Scientist at Microsoft's Office of Applied Research.
-Before Microsoft I was a scientist at Airbnb working on ML and NLP problems.

 I obtained my Ph.D. at the University of California, San Diego, advised by Prof. Julian McAuley.
 Before that, I received my master's in Statistics from UIUC, and my bachelor's in Statistics from Peking University (Yuanpei Program).